 - Add orzo pasta, diced carrots and celery, and lemon zest to the stock.
 Stir through and put the lid back on top, lock and make sure the top valve is again pointing to Sealing.

 - Set to Manual/Pressure Cook, High Pressure, for 2 minutes.
-Once the timer is up, allow 10 minutes for natural pressure release again.
+Once the timer is up, allow 5-10 minutes for natural pressure release again (but NOT LONGER or you will overcook the orzo).
 Then use the quick release method to let off the rest.

-- Once the soup is cooked and the Instant Pot is on natural release, prepare the egg and lemon sauce.
+- Once the soup is cooked and the Instant Pot is on natural release, prepare the egg and lemon sauce and shred the chicken.
 This is the sauce that we will add to the soup to thicken it.

 - Add the eggs to a measuring jug or a bowl and whisk until frothy.
 Add the lemon juice in small pours while whisking the eggs at the same time.
 Whisk until frothy and set aside.